weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.44.6.1 (July-16-2021). add the function CCT to perform Cauchy combination to combine multipel tests

 * 0.44.6 (July-13-2021).
 Set --method_to_CollapseUltraRare="absence_or_presence" as default to collpase ultra-rare varaints with MAC <= 10.
 We call this version SAIGE-GENE+.
 SAIGE-GENE+ has well controlled type I error rates when the maximum MAF cutoff (maxMAFforGroupTest) is lower than 1%, e.g. 0.01% or 0.1%.

 * 0.44.5 (April-21-2021).
 1. re-write code for leave-one-chromosome-out in Step 1 to have more efficient parallel computation in Step 1.
 2. Speed up the single-variant association tests when running gene-based tests